Mats-Dodd/CausalKit/README.md

 # CausalKit

-## A Package for Causal Inference Inspired by Econometrics and modern ML API Design
+## A Package for Causal Inference inspired by econometrics and modern ML API design

 CausalKit is a Python package specifically designed for students and researchers.
 It offers a unique approach to economic and statistical analysis, emphasizing ease of use, interpretability and causation.